Try some street food

 Ask for a ‘doggy bag’

-If you order too much food, ask the restaurant to pack up your remaining food to takeaway.
+If you order too much food at a cheap, non-chain restaurant, ask the restaurant to pack up your remaining food to takeaway.
 Don’t be shy.
 You paid for it.

-By law, all restaurants must display their menu outside.
-Check for minimum charges and whether they add a service charge to your bill.
-If they do, it will probably be around 10–15%.
+By law, all restaurants must display their menu with prices close to the entrance.
+Check for minimum charges and whether they add a ‘discretionary’ service charge to your bill.
+If they do, it will probably be around 10–12.5%.
 This is the ‘tip’ so there’s no need to pay anything extra.
-We don’t have the same sort of tipping culture compared to North America.
-UK residents tip about 10% in a restaurant.
+We don’t have a North American style tipping culture.
+If there’s no service charge, UK residents would normally tip around 10%.